FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-07-02-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

   ]
 ---

-In this blogpost I want to show you how you can set up a chat with Node.js, socket.io, Angular.js, flashing title and loading bar.
+In this blog post I want to show you how you can set up a chat with Node.js, socket.io, Angular.js, flashing title and loading bar.
 We will take a look into the lightweight architecture angular is giving you and how to set up the services and controllers the right way.
 Additionally we will use the loading-bar-module to give the user information about what his message is doing after sending it and we will flash the homepage title if a new message arrives.
 The communication is done with socket-io.js and we use jQuery for the basic javascript-things.
 Enjoy!

 Check these links to get all these libs: